hydraulic-software/conveyor/guidebook/docs/tutorial/8-explore-the-integration.md

 ## Native / C++

+### conveyor.conf

 * [ ] Open `conveyor.conf` in the project root directory.

-It's defined using a superset of JSON called [HOCON](../configs/hocon-spec.md) with a few [Conveyor-specific extensions](../configs/hocon-extensions.md).
+The config is defined using a superset of JSON called [HOCON](../configs/hocon-spec.md) with a few [Conveyor-specific extensions](../configs/hocon-extensions.md).
 It will look roughly like this:

+!!! tip
+    Click the + icons to learn more about each part.

 ```javascript title="conveyor.conf"
 app {